Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 4

 Stars vs. Kraken Prediction & Picks: Line, Spread, Over/Under - NHL Playoffs Second Round Game 4

-Game 4 of the NHL Playoffs Second Round at Climate Pledge Arena showcases the Dallas Stars and the Seattle Kraken facing off at 9:30 PM ET on Tuesday, May 9, airing on ESPN, SportsNet, and TVAS.
-The Kraken are ahead 2-1 in the series.
-Bookmakers give the Stars -140 moneyline odds in this matchup with the Kraken (+120).
+Game 4 of the NHL Playoffs Second Round will see the Dallas Stars and Seattle Kraken face off on Tuesday, May 9, beginning at 9:30 PM ET on ESPN, SportsNet, and TVAS.
+The Kraken lead the series 2-1.
+The Stars have -140 moneyline odds against the Kraken (+120).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!